gycdgg/gycdgg.github.io/README.md

 4. npm run dev        // write your blog locally,hot load supported, server listening at localhost:4000
 5. npm run deploy     // deploy your blog.

->For the step 5, you should so some preparation. change the git repo to your own repository.
+>For the step 5, you should do some preparation. change the git repo to your own repository.
 ```yml